Probesys/lotemplate/README.md

 - use variable formatting instead of the one of the character before

 ## Versions :
+- v1.2.6, 2023-08-30 :
+  - new comparators for if statements : ===, !==, CONTAINS, NOT_CONTAINS
+  - variables of type "html" are now supported and copied as HTML
 - v1.2.5, 2023-07-17 : temporary fix for detecting endhtml and endfor
 - v1.2.4, 2023-07-09 : fix major bug in if statement scanning
 - v1.2.3, 2023-07-07 : no endif detection, performance improvement in if statement